airbnb/omniduct/README.md

 - Automatic port forwarding of remote services over SSH where connections cannot be made directly.
 - Convenient IPython magic functions for interfacing with data providers from within IPython and Jupyter Notebook sessions.
 - Utility classes and methods to assist in maintaining registries of useful services.

-**Note:** Omniduct 1.1.x is the last version series to support Python 2.
-Going forward it will support Python 3.6+.